cult-of-coders/meteor-tuts/source/chapters/2/intro.md

 Even if Blaze is one of the most friendliest View Layers you'll ever meet, they gave it to the community to take care of it, decoupling it from Meteor.
 This does not mean you should not use Blaze.
 Blaze is rock-solid and battle-tested.

+However, from a personal opinionated experience, we noticed that for mobile builds, Blaze is inferior to React, in terms of speed and stability.
+Especially for older mobile phones.

-However, times changes, new View Layers appeared that support reactivity such as:
+However, times change, new View Layers appeared that support reactivity such as:
 - React
 - Vue.JS
 - Angular2